CSharp-Pills-15mg/Disposable-Pattern/doc/08 - Disposable Resources.md

 ## Rename the private `Dispose(bool)`

 By convention, the private method that we called until now `DisposeInternal(bool)`  is usually called `Dispose(bool)`.
-We could not named it from the beginning `Dispose()` because it would have had the same signature with the public `Dispose()` method.
-But now, when we added the boolean parameter, it is not the case anymore.
+We could not name it from the beginning `Dispose()` because it would have had the same signature with the public `Dispose()` method.
+But now, when we added the boolean parameter, we are free to name it as we wish.

 Let's rename it: